 *Pursuant to the insistence of my lawyer, I direct you to the word “inspired” and its definition.
 I further point out that any resemblance to events, locales, or persons – living or dead, especially the dead (trust me, no one wants to piss off the dead) – are either products of my imagination, used fictitiously or are coincidental.

 So, If you recognize a location or a similar experience in any of my stories, it may be loosely based in reality.
 Likewise, if you think you’ve spotted something of yourself in any of the characters that make their way onto the page, consider it a compliment.
 If you are certain that it is uniquely you, that means you are very vain or, at the very least, memorable and may have taught me a life lesson or ten.
 Most likely, there was something about you that I fell in love with – the glint in your eye, the flicker of your impish grin, the color of your hair, a tiny endearing gesture or even a wicked turn of phrase.

-You probably tickled me in some way and made me laugh or smile.
+You probably tickled me in some way and made me laugh, smile or squeal with delight.
 You might have filled me with hope or left me in awe.
-You possibly scared the daylights out of me.
+Maybe you made me shiver or curled my toes.
+Oh, baby!
+You possibly scared the living daylights out of me.
 What’s wrong with you?
 Don’t do that!
 You could have even broken my heart and left me a tear stained mess.
 Again, what’s wrong with you?

 Conversely, it’s possible – even probable – that I dredged up all of the bits and pieces from the depths of my depraved imagination.
 Who knows?